FedericoBotta/are-we-there-yet/README.md

 In the lead up to this exhibition they shared their ideas with residents and community groups from different areas of Exeter and invited them to contribute to the development of these live research projects.

-# Explore a Liveability Map of Exeter
+# How liveable is your area?

 This dashboard allows the user to explore how different areas in Exeter can access important services such as GP practices or parks, and shows a combined liveability index of different areas of Exeter based on a variety of data source.
 Why don’t you try out and compare different areas?